 Thank you for your interest in the visiting student program.
-Due to COVID restrictions each student will be limited to one rotation at our institution effective August 1, 2021.
 The acceptance will be on a rolling basis.
 Please be advised there are limited spaces available.
 Students who take an elective must be enrolled in their senior year of medical school at a U.S. LCME medical school or COCA accredited AACOM member colleges.
 They must be in good academic standing after completing their core rotations.

 Our requirements include: